-How to control corn earworm naturally — without using toxic pesticides!
+Learn how to identify and safely control corn earworm caterpillars without using toxic sprays or chemical powders!

 Common in vegetable gardens throughout North America, the corn earworm (Helicoverpa zea) is one of the most destructive insect pests attacking corn.
 It’s also known to bore into other fruiting vegetables and feed on lettuce.
 One worm can do extensive damage, and often a single larvae is all that’s found on a fouled ear.
 The corn earworm is also a serious pest of cotton where it is known as the cotton bollworm.
 On tomatoes it is known as the tomato fruitworm.